JTermens/MacroFlexEngine/README.md

 re
 pylab
 ```
+The application also uses the modeller software whcih can be installed from [this page](https://salilab.org/modeller/download_installation.html)
 ## 2.2 Installation
 The application can be installed by running the following commands:
 For linux distributions and Mac ios: